BePalm89/BePalmPlan-Events/README.md

 ### BE Implementation:

-We have two models: one for the users and one for the event.
+We have three models: one for the users, one for the event and one for the location.

 ## User model: